gabrielalg/squad-management-tool/README.md

 ## Welcome to the Squad Management Tool!

-To view just go to: [www.venturus-squad-management.netlify.app](https://venturus-squad-management.netlify.app/)
+I made this application using ReactJS together with the libraries: React Router, Chakra UI, React Table and Formik.

-In this application I implemented only Phase 1.
+To view just go to: [www.squad-management.netlify.app](https://squad-management.netlify.app/)

+Regarding what was requested, I implemented only Phase 1.
 Here is a detailed view:

 1. Implement Page Layout. ✅